Mukesh-2005/Coursera-ML-Labs/Unsupervised-Learning/PCA/README.md

 - Plotted projections to show principal directions

 ### 📌 Insight:
-- PC1 captures the direction of maximum variance
+- PC1 captures the direction of maximum variance (0.9111946) which is 90% percent.
-- PC2 is orthogonal and captures residual variance
+- PC2 is orthogonal and captures residual variance (0.0888054) which is 9% percent.

 ---